Alexpascual28/cvlp_cluedo/project/README.txt

 The scripts can be run in any order except for the turtlebot_control.py, which should be run last.

-Then use the following commands:
+Then use the following commands within the project/ directory:

 python src/el18apsr/find_cluedo_rand.py